 The Human Resources Department provides only the dates of employment and titles (no salary information) when request is received by telephone for information regarding present or past employees.
 Requests for other employment information must be in writing and, except where required by law, must include a written, signed release from the employee.
-Such requests may be faxed to the Human Resources Department at 734-462-4520 or emailed to hr@schoolcraft.edu.
+Such requests may be faxed to the Human Resources Department at 734-462-4520.